Continuously improve our green coffee supply chain

 Planting trees to increase resilience

-Since 2014, Nespresso has deployed agroforestry and reforestation practices as part of its AAA Sustainable Quality™ Program in Guatemala, Colombia, Indonesia and Ethiopia.
+Since 2014, the Nespresso AAA Sustainable Quality™ Program has implemented agroforestry and reforestation practices as nature-based solutions for adaptation to climate change.
 This consists of planting native shade-providing trees within and around coffee farms to protect soil against erosion and improve soil fertility and water retention.
-It also offers coffee farmers opportunities for income diversification, through the sale of timber and fruit.
-So far, Nespresso has planted 2.5 million trees and aims to plant between 4 and 5 million by 2020.
+It also offers coffee farmers opportunities for income diversification, through the sale of timber and/or fruit.
+So far, Nespresso has planted more than 3.5 million trees in countries including Guatamala, Colombia, Ethiopia, Kenya and Indonesia, with the objective of reaching between four and five million by 2020.

 |Volume of responsibly sourced coffee in Nescafé supply||417 000 metric tonnes|